Skip to main content

 The executive branch

-The executive branch of government, led by cabinet, executes or administers the law.
-It is the branch of government which does things, rather than passing or interpreting legislation (as Parliament and the courts do).
-The executive branch of government has always been strong in New Zealand, from the time when the governor was the only government.
+The executive branch of government, led by cabinet, executes (administers) the law.
+It is the branch of government which does things, rather than passing or interpreting legislation (as Parliament and the courts respectively do).
+The executive branch of government has been strong in New Zealand since the time when the governor answered only to London.

 Parliament took power from the executive in the 1850s.
 New Zealand’s cultural tendency to authoritarian government was evident in the 19th century, exemplified when Richard Seddon, popularly known as King Dick, was premier from 1893 to 1906.
-But, in the 20th century, executive administrations came to dominate Parliament and were able to control the power of parliamentary sovereignty.
+But, in the 20th century, executive administrations came to dominate Parliament.

 Executive paradise